Health Baselines

 Learning to Take Care of Yourself

 In my classes I often talk about exercising and training gracefully to your own physical baseline.
 This phrase comes from my teacher Casey Kochmer, from Personal Tao.
 Read his article on baselines here.
 We all have a unique health baseline, that changes with the ebb and flow of life.
 There is not one 'cookie cutter' formula for everyone to follow in exercise and health management.
 If you work against your baseline, this creates resistance, tension and force, which never ends well.
 Listening, observing and responding to your changing baseline gives you the chance to explore, pause and flex, to find balance and potential.
 By working with your baseline, as Casey says, "you become an expert on you".
+Read more about learning to pace to your baseline here.

 Health Baselines in Tai Chi and Qigong Training

-I created the 'Hibernating Bear Tai Chi' movement programme to support students with their individual health baseline.
+I created the 'Hibernating Bear Tai Chi' movement programme to support students with their individual health baselines.
 Each of us is truly unique, and unique requires a new approach.
 I draw on my Tai Chi, Qigong and Taoist meditation experience along with my own experience of living with a different health base line from the norm.
 Find out more here.

 Similar Posts